William Hamilton Merritt

-William Hamilton Merritt (July 3, 1793July 5, 1862) was a businessman and politician in the Niagara Peninsula of Upper Canada in the early 19th century.
+William Hamilton Merritt (July 3, 1793 – July 5, 1862) was a businessman and politician in the Niagara Peninsula of Upper Canada in the early 19th century.
 Although he was born in the United States, his family was Loyalist and eventually settled in Upper Canada.
 Merritt fought in the War of 1812, was captured by the invading American forces, and held as a prisoner of war.
 After the war, he returned to the Niagara region and began a career in business.
 He was one of the founders of the Welland Canal.
+He was a supporter of the Abolitionist cause to end slavery in the U.S., and of the settlement of escaped slaves in St. Catharines.

 Family and early life

-Merritt was born in Bedford in Westchester County, New York on July 3, 1793.
+Merritt was born in Bedford in Westchester County, New York, on July 3, 1793.
 His father, Thomas, fought as a United Empire Loyalist in the American Revolutionary War.
 After the revolution, the family resided in New Brunswick before returning to the U.S. In 1795, they moved to Upper Canada, settling on the Niagara Peninsula on the Twelve Mile Creek.
 Merritt attended school in Ancaster and Niagara, studying mathematics and field surveying.
 Afterwards, he became a partner in a store at Shipman's Corners (now St. Catharines).